World Racing 2

 World Racing 2 is a racing video game.
 It was developed by Synetic.
 It was released for Windows, PlayStation 2 and Xbox.
 It was released in North America in 2006.
-It is the sequel to Mercedes-Benz World Racing from 2003.
-Unlike Mercedes-Benz World Racing, the game was not released for Nintendo GameCube.
+It is the sequel to World Racing from 2003.
+Unlike World Racing, the game was not released for Nintendo GameCube.

-The game is scheduled to be re-released on Steam on 8 December 2022 under the subtitle "Champion Edition".
-The Champion Edition will employ quality of life fixes and the removal of licensed cars, vinyls and rims.
+The game was re-released on Steam on 8 December 2022 under the subtitle "Champion Edition".
+The Champion Edition employs quality of life fixes and the removal of licensed cars, vinyls and rims.